19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 shall, within 7 days after service on him of notice of a resolution of the council requiring him to do so, deliver those records, books of account and keys and that strata roll and other property to a member of the council specified in the notice.

-(2) Every management corporation shall retain all its records, books of account and such other documents relating to any of its transactions for a period of at least 7 years after the completion of that transaction.
+(2) Every management corporation shall retain all its records, books of account and such other documents relating to any of its transactions or operations for a period of not less than 5 years from the end of the financial year in which the transactions or operations to which those documents relate are completed.

+[2/2007 wef 01/03/2007]

 (3) Any management corporation which, without reasonable excuse, fails to comply with subsection (2) shall be guilty of an offence.